-This classic Beef Stroganoff recipe comes together in less than 30 minutes!
+This classic Beef and Mushroom Stroganoff recipe comes together in less than 30 minutes!
 Choose your favorite cut of steak and cook it in an amazing creamy mushroom sauce, then serve it all over egg noodles for a fabulous hot lunch or dinner.

 Mark it on the calendar.